bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/README.md

 In [1a1e863](https://github.com/OpenSTFoundation/SimpleTokenSale/commit/1a1e863441ba0149d7585203f5dbc6e800af00cf),
 two new contracts FutureTokenSaleLockBox.sol and ProcessableAllocations.sol were added.

-**TODO**: Confirm that no potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the crowdsale and token contract.

 <br />